wey-gu/nebula-operator-kind/README.md

 ```

 - Docker hub pull limit hit
-In this case, you can refer to https://medium.com/rossum/how-to-overcome-docker-hub-pull-limits-in-a-kubernetes-cluster-382f317accc1
+In this case, you can refer to https://medium.com/rossum/how-to-overcome-docker-hub-pull-limits-in-a-kubernetes-cluster-382f317accc1.

+If you are in China, [this](https://gist.github.com/y0ngb1n/7e8f16af3242c7815e7ca2f0833d3ea6) may help.

 - CPU resource is not enough
 Please assign more CPU/RAM to your docker or host machine.